Art

 The blue hour happens when the Sun is low enough below the horizon that the blue wavelengths of sunlight dominate due to ozone’s Chappuis absorption.

-The absorption of electromagnetic radiation by ozone, which is particularly noticeable in the ozone layer, which absorbs a small portion of sunlight in the visible portion of the electromagnetic spectrum, is referred to as Chappuis absorption.
+The absorption of electromagnetic radiation by ozone, which is particularly noticeable in the ozone layer, which absorbs a small portion of sunlight in the visible portion of the electromagnetic spectrum, is called Chappuis absorption.

-Including dawn, dusk, and the three phases of sunset, the term has no official meaning since it is a colloquial term.
+Including dawn, dusk, and the three phases of sunset, the term has no official meaning since it is colloquial.

-Rather, it refers to a natural lighting condition that occurs around the time of twilight’s nautical level (at dawn or dusk).
+Instead, it refers to a natural lighting condition around the nautical level of twilight (at dawn or dusk).

 What Makes the Blue Hour “Blue”?